Episode 56 – The 57 hidden Names Of Fat, Salt And Sugar To Watch Out For

 - Deep fried

-What about the hidden salt and sugar?
+What are the other hidden names of fat, salt and sugar to watch out for?
 Read on below.

 Common names for salt